What is the Mission?

 120,000 acres?
 Where do you start?

-Our vision is to restore 10,000 acres of redwood ecosystems in the Mill Creek and the Prairie Creek watersheds of RNSP (see project area map at the end of this document), to remove or restore eight miles of abandoned roads, and to continue to build overall capacity for greater collaboration and enhanced restoration of redwood ecosystems.
+Our vision is to restore the over 70,000 acres of degraded redwood ecosystems in the Mill Creek and the Prairie Creek watersheds of RNSP, to remove or restore hundreds of miles of abandoned roads, and to continue to build overall capacity for greater collaboration and enhanced restoration of redwood ecosystems.

-We are beginning by undertaking the necessary planning and compliance to restore 9,200 acres (including 1,130 acres of existing old growth stands) in the Prairie Creek Watershed and 30,350 acres (including 3,730 acres of existing old growth stands) in the Mill Creek Watershed.
+We are beginning by rehabilitating over 8,000 acres of previously logged forests in the Prairie Creek Watershed and over 25,000 acres in the Mill Creek Watershed.

 What does Redwoods Rising hope to accomplish in the future?